There’s a simple yet massive thing that most marketers overlook when it comes to SEO.

-So how do you write good link text for search engines and users?
+So, how do you write optimal link text for search engines and users?

 Follow these best practices:

-Use descriptive text that gives users an idea about what you’re linking to
+Use descriptive anchor text that gives users an idea about what you’re linking to

 Keep your link text to a few words or a short phrase (i.e. "thanks for sharing" or "this article")

-Use keywords that you want to rank for, within reason
+Use keywords that you want to rank for, without keyword stuffing

-Avoid creating unnecessary text that don’t help users navigate around your site
+Avoid creating unnecessary text that doesn’t help users navigate around your site

-Check how your internal links are set up with Google Search Console
+Check how your internal links are set up using Google Search Console

 Image source: OnPage Champ